Can you have multiple super accounts?

 Personal choice

-You can also actively choose to have more than one super account, and some find doing so easier to manage.
-You might do this if you want to increase the variety of investment options or take advantage of the insurance cover in a certain fund.
-Insurance from multiple funds can be paid out, however insurance policies may state that benefits like income protection may be reduced or not payable if you have received payments from another income protection cover.
-It’s important to read the relevant product disclosure statement to find out more about insurance cover.
+You can choose to have more than one super account, and some find doing so easier to manage.
+You might do this if you want to increase your investment options or take advantage of insurance cover in a certain fund.
+Insurance from multiple funds can be paid out, however, some benefits like income protection may be reduced or not payable if you’ve received other income protection payments.
+Make sure you read the relevant product disclosure statement to find out more about insurance cover.

 Drawbacks of having multiple super accounts